devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-Now we have 💯 coverage with 46 lines of testing code used to assure the quality of 30 lines of service code.
-That is a _1:.65_ ratio.
-Not a horrible amount of work, and we will sleep better tonight knowing that we can extend or refactor this code with confidence that we didn't break anything.
+You now have **100% coverage**.
+In this example, 46 lines of test code are used to verify 30 lines of service code—a ratio of roughly 1.5:1.
+This investment allows you to refactor or extend the service with confidence.

 ## ☑ Exercise

-Create a node.js project named serviceTestingExample.
-Reproduce the steps given above in order to solidify your understanding of the concepts.
+Create a Node.js project named `serviceTestingExample`.
+Reproduce the steps above to solidify your understanding of service testing, Jest, and SuperTest.

-Once you are done, you should have 100% coverage.
-It should look similar to the image shown below.
+Once complete, your coverage report should look like the image below.

 ![total coverage](totalCoverage.png)